BM7116 - Clinical Biochemistry (2022/23)

 Students' knowledge and understanding of clinical biochemistry will be developed through a programme of lectures and supporting exercises, together with the guided use of student centred learning resources.
 Lectures will be used to provide a conceptual framework.
 Student centred assignments; including the execution of a substantial dissertation assignment will enable students to reinforce and expand their knowledge and develop subject skills and competence.

-Activities include: Online lectures (22 hours), tutorials and seminars (16 hours), computer based learning, formative and summative assessments, other activities including: learning diaries; independent learning tasks; library searches.
-These activities when summarised in the form of learning diaries can form the basis of a student’s comprehension of their personal development portfolio (156 hours of self-study by the student).
+Activities include: Online lectures, tutorials and seminars, computer based learning, formative and summative assessments, other activities including: learning diaries; independent learning tasks; library searches.
+These activities when summarised in the form of learning diaries can form the basis of a student’s comprehension of their personal development portfolio.

 On successful completion of the module the student should be able to:

-- Demonstrate a critical awareness of current issues within the role of practicing health care scientists in clinical and diagnostic Blood Sciences, particularly Clinical Biochemistry.
+3. Demonstrate a critical awareness of current issues within the role of practicing healthcare scientists in clinical and diagnostic Blood Sciences, particularly Clinical Biochemistry.